 Created in June 1959 by voters, the Greater Boise Auditorium District is dedicated to promoting economic activity and growth in the Boise area.
 Its purpose, as outlined in Idaho Code, Title 67, Chapter 49 is to “serve the public need and promote the prosperity, security, and general welfare” of the District’s residents.
 To that end, the District is authorized to build, operate, maintain, market, and manage public auditoriums, exhibit halls, convention centers, sports arenas and similar facilities.

 The Greater Boise Auditorium District derives its revenue from a room tax for lodging at properties located within its boundaries.
-None of the District’s revenue comes from property tax, sales tax, levies or fees paid by taxpayers.
+None of the District’s revenue comes from property tax, sales tax, levies or fees paid by residents.
 In fact, the District is prohibited by law access to property tax dollars.

 Board of Directors